muhittincamdali/iOSDevelopmentTools/README.md

 ---

-## 🤝 Katkıda Bulunma
+## 🤝 Contributing

-Bu projeye katkıda bulunmak istiyorsanız, lütfen [CONTRIBUTING.md](CONTRIBUTING.md) dosyasını okuyun.
+We welcome contributions to iOS Development Tools!
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

-### Katkı Süreci
+### Contribution Process

-1. Fork yapın
+1. Fork the repository
-2. Feature branch oluşturun (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Değişikliklerinizi commit edin (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Branch'inizi push edin (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Pull Request oluşturun
+5. Open a Pull Request

 ---

-## 📄 Lisans
+## 📄 License

-Bu proje MIT lisansı altında lisanslanmıştır.
-Detaylar için [LICENSE](LICENSE) dosyasına bakın.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---

-## 🙏 Teşekkürler
+## 🙏 Acknowledgments

-Bu projeyi mümkün kılan tüm katkıda bulunanlara teşekkürler:
+Thanks to all contributors who made this project possible:

 - [Swift Community](https://swift.org)
 - [Apple Developer](https://developer.apple.com)